mmjulkowska/MVApp/README.md

 #### Two-way ANOVA

 In this sub-tab you can explore the effect of two Independent Variables and interaction between them simultaneously.
-Select Independent Variable 1 and 2 from the drop-down menu's in the main window:
+Select Independent Variable 1 and 2 from the drop-down menu in the main window:

 ![04_explore_23](https://user-images.githubusercontent.com/14832460/38313769-7638eb16-382d-11e8-9514-6781937ac340.png)

-You can additionally subset your data for yet another Independent Variable, by selecting the "Subset the data?" box, and picking the Independent Variable and specific subset to be displayed / analysed:
+You can additionally subset your data for yet another Independent Variable, by selecting the "Subset the data?" box, and choosing the Independent Variable and a specific subset to be displayed / analysed:

 ![04_explore_24](https://user-images.githubusercontent.com/14832460/38313770-765d0a96-382d-11e8-8858-c2b960c7d5f6.png)